CamIce2002/TheMrNewVegas.github.io/docs/5oh/2-Install.md

 - Go back to MO2 and click Run

 :::caution
 Game settings and Mod Settings seem to be the same file, so using my included Mod Settings file will overwrite any of your settings.
-You should be okay to launch into game with these settings, just make sure to check your graphics settings.
+You should be okay to launch into game with these settings, just make sure to check your game settings.
 If you're having issues, you can run the launcher through Steam and update your settings there.
 Just make sure you close the launcher and relaunch through MO2.
 :::